 The aim of Newspeak is to remove all shades of meaning from language, leaving simple concepts (pleasure and pain, happiness and sadness, goodthink and crimethink) that reinforce the total dominance of the State.
 Newspeak root words serve as both nouns and verbs, further reducing the total number of words; for example, “think” is both noun and verb, so the word thought is not required and can be abolished…

 Natural childbirth advocates love mantras.
 They are a Newspeak way of claiming something without ever having to prove it.
 One of the most favored, and over used mantras is that obstetricians don’t practice evidence based medicine.
 Indeed, when natural childbirth advocates invoke the phrase “evidence based,” it is almost always a short hand way to criticize modern obstetrics.
 I was interested, therefore, to check out a new natural childbirth website called Evidence Based Birth.
 I wasn’t disappointed; it is profoundly Orwellian in many ways, particularly in its use of Newspeak and its shocking lack of scientific evidence.

-I have already criticized the author, Rebecca Decker, for her deliberately misleading guest post for Science and Sensibility in which she poses one question and deliberately and misleadingly answers another.
+I have already criticized the author, Rebecca Dekker, for her deliberately misleading guest post for Science and Sensibility in which she poses one question and deliberately and misleadingly answers another.

 Now let’s look at the latest post on her own blog.
 Entitled Labor Day 2012: The State of Evidence-Based Maternity Care in the United States, it is remarkable for the fact that it doesn’t contain even a single piece of evidence, not one, to support its central claim that obstetrics in 2012 is not based on scientific evidence.
 Even Orwell would be impressed by that.